 Race organizing has it’s learning curve and that first year the committee realized a little bull-horn isn't very loud even at the highest volume setting (and a little .22 caliber starter pistol is not loud enough when 500 or more folks are waiting for the starting signal either).
 With this in mind, the following year Ted Tweed decided to start the Run with the blast of a cannon.
 Gary Gade of DeForest provided the cannon and the Irish ambassador to the U.S. fired it to start the race.

 Of course, there were concerns about the amount of smoke from the cannon and one sharp-eyed resident was certain that he saw a cannon ball heading north.
 There was no cannon ball, just a loud blast that all the runners surely heard.
 This began the tradition of a cannon start for Volkfest, later WaunaFest Run.
-Different cannons and differ shooters were used over the years until 2016 when the previous cannon operator Gary Hanson was not available to start the Run.
+Different cannons and different shooters were used over the years until 2016 when the previous cannon operator Gary Hanson was not available to start the Run.
 It was decided to continue the “blast” tradition but to switch to a musket instead of a cannon.
 Similar blast, smaller puff of black smoke, easier reload process and simplicity of operation made it an easy decision.
 Local resident Duane Statz volunteered to provide the blasts with his musket for the next two years.
-In honor of this year’s 40th Anniversary WaunaFest Run, Duane is designing a custom “hand held cannon” that will signal the start of the Run with a BLAST for years to come!
+In honor of the 40th Anniversary WaunaFest Run in 2018, Duane designed a custom “hand held cannon” named "Virginia" that will signal the start of the Run with a BLAST for years to come!